Our operating principles are old, simple and few.

 3. A balanced investment position—that is, a variety of risks in spite of individual holdings being large, coupled with sizeable reserves of cash at hand to absorb financial shocks and maintain optimal latitude of action.

-We believe in grit and gumption, but although young in spirits, we’re rather conservative and old-fashioned in business.
+We prize grit and gumption, but although young in spirits, we’re rather conservative and old-fashioned in business.
 To qualify, opportunities must be accessible at compelling valuations—ones that leave sizeable margins of safety and allow ample room for our frequent mistakes of judgement.

 Our philosophy, however, is to always keep an open mind.
 We have no strategic agenda or long-term plan other than doing sensible things, pouncing with vigor on those rare opportunities that fall into our modest circle of competence whenever they surface, which by essence isn’t often.